 However, many cut resistant clothing manufacturers seem to have ‘simply forgotten’ that this standard has already been superseded, as it in many cases highlights a weakness in their cut resistant fabric.
 This new, updated version, the EN 388:2016, is much more stringent and offers the end consumer a much more realists ‘real life’ result.

-The main change within the cut resistant testing under EN 388:2016 is that the gloves/garments will now be tested to a circular blade cut (ISO Cut Resistance) and a straight blade cut.
+The main change within the cut resistant testing under EN 388:2016 is that the gloves/garments will now be tested by a TDM-100 cut test machine, using a rectangular blade.
 In 2003, they were tested to a circular blade only.
-Circular blade testing is now carried out for more cycles than previously, which means that it is harder for gloves/garments to achieve a higher level of cut resistance than before.
-This means that under the new standard, a glove’s/garment’s cut resistance may appear lower in 2016 than it did in 2003.
 Gloves/garments will now receive between a Level A and a Level F, with Level F being the highest that a glove can achieve.
 The highest levels of cut resistance under the new standard (Level C to Level F) are more comprehensive and accurate.

 The abrasion testing is now carried out using different test paper.
 As a result, gloves or garments may receive a lower score under EN 388:2016 to the score originally awarded under EN 388:2003.